I check about 30 tech news sources every morning.

 You want to know how I picked these apps.
 Fair enough.

-Last month, I sat down with a developer friend who builds news aggregators.
-He told me something that stuck with me: “Most people think algorithms are magic.
+Last month I grabbed coffee with a developer who builds news aggregators, and he said something I haven’t stopped thinking about: “Most people think algorithms are magic.
 They’re not.
 They’re just really good at pattern matching.”
+It’s the kind of thing that sounds simple until you realize what it actually means.

 He’s right.
 But that doesn’t mean all news apps are created equal.